INSIGHTS HUB

 Important Information

-This document is marketing material
+This document is marketing material and will expire 12 months after issue

 In the UK and Non-European Economic Area (EEA) countries: this is issued by BlackRock Investment Management (UK) Limited, authorised and regulated by the Financial Conduct Authority.
 Registered office: 12 Throgmorton Avenue, London, EC2N 2DL.
 Tel: + 44 (0)20 7743 3000.
 Registered in England and Wales No. 02020394.
 For your protection telephone calls are usually recorded.
 Please refer to the Financial Conduct Authority website for a list of authorised activities conducted by BlackRock.